Dakota County Adopt-a-Highway Program

 Graduates agree to volunteer 30 hours putting their skills to work.
 Graduates have the opportunity to staff informational booths at community events, make presentations, and work on special projects in their neighborhoods, schools, and workplaces.

-Dakota County General Volunteer Opportunities
+Dakota County General Volunteer and Internship Opportunities

 Citizen Advisory Committees

 Dakota County Citizen Advisory Committees support County government by involving citizens in the decision-making process, meeting requirements of state law, helping to define community norms and standards, providing technical expertise, serving as advocates, offering feedback, and reflecting the diverse interests of County clients and residents.